 Real-world impact

-The dual-path model transforms platform team and developer interactions:
+The two-path model transforms platform team and developer interactions:

 The competitive advantage

 Scalr and other platforms continue improving traditional IaC management capabilities, competing in a single dimension.
-Spacelift’s dual-path deployment model establishes an entirely new infrastructure provisioning category.
+Spacelift’s two-path deployment model adds natural-language provisioning alongside traditional IaC, so teams can match the workflow to the workload.

 Organizations using Spacelift gain substantial velocity advantages: maintaining identical rigor and control for production infrastructure while dramatically accelerating everything else.
 The platform recognizes that speed and governance aren’t opposites but complementary when applied appropriately.